-- Understand the development of Irish-American Literature from 1770-1860 - In class discussion, informal writing, and informal essays, carry to a higher level the skillful analysis of language and texts that was developed in Composition II - Trace through selected literary and historical texts the development of Irish-American consciousness, attitudes, and ideasl. - Recognize in literary and historical texts themes that continue to challenge America (e.g. personal freedom versus group responsibility, class, gender, and race consciousness, violence, religious values). - Develop and express, formally and/or informally points of view on these themes in order to stimulate critical thinking - Use research to deepen understanding and to develop analytical papers that demonstrate the connections between primary and secondary sources - Appreciate the personal relevance and shared values of literature and the pleasure of recognizing the universal human condition
+- Understand the way major works reflect the cultures of America at various points in its history prior to 1860 - Through in class discussion, informal writing, and formal essays, carry to a higher level the skillful analysis of language and texts that was developed in Composition II. - Trace through selected literary and historical texts the development of American consciousness, attitudes, and ideals - Recognize in literary and historical texts themes that continue to challenge America (e.g. personal freedom versus group responsibility, class, gender and race consciousness, violence, religious values). - Develop and express, formally and/or informally, points of view on these themes in order to stimulate critical thinking. - Use research to deepen understanding and to develop analytical papers that demonstrate the connections between primary and secondary sources. - Appreciate the personal relevance and shared values of literature and the pleasure of recognizing the universal human condition.

-Strengthen Core Competenciesin order to increase success in this and other courses and in the workplace
+• Strengthen Core Competencies in order to increase success in this and other courses and in the workplace.